Quentin-ENSAE/projet_NLP/README.md

   Notebook taken from the [MultiCaRe GitHub repository](https://github.com/mauro-nievoff/MultiCaRe_Dataset.git).
 Demonstrates how to load and explore the MultiCaRe dataset.

 - **`prétraitement`**
-  Merges the dataset of clinical cases with MeSH term annotations and applies various filters to extract the 10,000 final clinical cases used for training.
+  Merges the dataset of clinical cases with MeSH term annotations and applies various filters to extract the 10,000 final clinical cases in english used for training (8574 cases), validation (1072) & testing (1072).

 - **`Encoding_MeSH_terms`**
   Encodes MeSH terms into broader chapter-level categories (C01–C26).